flybywiresim/aircraft/README.md

 **Q: How do we report bugs?**

-A: Report bugs to us in the Discord server, under the #help channel.
+A: Report bugs to us in the Discord server, under the #help channel, or by creating a GitHub issue.
+Just make sure to search for existing issues first before creating a new one.